pgporada/terraform-makefile/README.md

 View a description of Makefile targets with help via the [self-documenting makefile](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html).

     $ make
+    apply                          Have terraform do the things.
+This will cost money. destroy-backend                Destroy S3 bucket and DynamoDB table destroy                        Destroy the things
-    apply                          Apply builds/changes resources.
-You should ALWAYS run a plan first. apply-target                   Apply a specific resource and any chained resources. destroy                        Destroys everything.
-There is a prompt before destruction. destroy-target                 Destroy a specific resource.
-Caution though, this destroys chained resources. graph                          Output the `dot` graph of all the built Terraform resources output                         Display all outputs from the remote state file. plan-destroy                   Creates a destruction plan.
+    destroy-target                 Destroy a specific resource.
+Caution though, this destroys chained resources. plan-destroy                   Creates a destruction plan.
-    plan                           Display all the changes that Terraform is going to make. plan-target                    Shows what a plan looks like for applying a specific resource taint                          Taint a resource for destruction upon next `apply` validate                       Runs `terraform validate` against all the .tf files
+    plan                           Show what terraform thinks it will do plan-target                    Shows what a plan looks like for applying a specific resource prep                           Prepare a new workspace (environment) if needed, configure the tfstate backend, update any modules, and switch to the workspace

 * Before each target, several private Makefile functions run to configure the remote state backend, `validate`,`set-env`, and `init`.
 You should never have to run these yourself.

 Show a plan from the remote state

-    ENVIRONMENT=qa make plan

-    $ ENVIRONMENT=qa make plan
+    $ ENV=qa make plan
-	Removing existing ENVIRONMENT-TIER.tfvars from local directory
+	Removing existing ENV.tfvars from local directory

 	Pulling fresh qa.tfvars from s3://qa-useast1-terraform-state/bastion/
 	download: s3://qa-useast1-terraform-state/bastion/qa.tfvars to ./qa.tfvars